-Fiskars' Managers, as defined by MAR, include the members of the Board of Directors and the CEO, the CFO and other senior executives, as may be determined by the CEO from time to time.
+Fiskars' Managers, as defined by MAR, include the members of the Board of Directors and the CEO, deputy to the CEO, the CFO and other senior executives, as may be determined by the CEO from time to time.
 Managers and their closely associated persons are required to notify Fiskars and the FIN-FSA of every transaction conducted on their own account relating to the financial instruments of Fiskars.
 These notifications shall be made promptly and no later than three business days after the date of transaction (T+3).
 Fiskars in turn will disclose such information as a stock exchange release, as required by MAR.

-As of July 3, 2016 Fiskars will not maintain a list of permanent insiders but instead all persons involved will be included as project insiders for the relevant projects.
-Project specific lists will be established and maintained for each project or event constituting inside information, based on separate decision.
+As of July 3, 2016, Fiskars has not maintained a list of permanent insiders but instead all persons involved will be included as project insiders for the relevant projects.
+Project specific lists will be established and maintained for each project or event constituting inside information, based on a decision taken separately.